SheMaris/react-api-ITA-final-project/README.md

 VERSION 1.0
 Index scrollable page with cover games.
 Every cover has a carousel over it with genre info and screenshoots.

+VERSION 2.0
+One scrollable page with covers of games.
+Click on a cover shows a carousel over the whole page with the game screenshoots.